urbanbigdatacentre/PTAI/README.md

-# Accessibility indices in Great Britain 2023
+# Great Britain Accessibility Indicators 2023

 This repository contains the code used to estimate the Great Britain Accessibility Indicators 2023 (AI23).

-The indices correspond to the first quarter of 2023.
+The indicators correspond to the first quarter of 2023.
 The geographic coverage  includes England, Scotland, and Wales.
 The geographic unit used is the 2011 LSOA/DZ version.

 ## Dataset